k2view-academy/K2View-Academy/academy/Training_Level_1/99_Broadway/04_broadway_tutorials.md

-# ­­Broadway Tutorials Flows
+# Broadway Tutorials Flows

 You are now familiar with Broadway concept the the main components.
-Broadway has various of examples for Broadway flows.
+Broadway has various of examples for Broadway flows that you can explore and use as templates for your Broadway flows.

 ### What Will You Experience In This Learning Item?